What is California's Proposition 103?

-Since auto insurance coverage is mandatory for all drivers in the state of California, no one wants to pay more than they have to.
+Since car insurance coverage is mandatory for all drivers in the state of California, no one wants to pay more than they have to.
 Recent research appears to demonstrate that where you live within California, down to your ZIP code, could be the predominant factor in determining how much you pay for car insurance and it appears that the difference from ZIP code to ZIP code can be substantial.

 Numbers culled from the study appear to offer a startling revelation via some rather shocking numbers.

 According to the study, as cited by the L.A.
 Times:

 - California: Throughout the state, the average annual auto insurance premium is $746/vehicle.

 - Los Angeles: 32% more than that state average

 - North and West Hollywood: 51% more than the state average

 To give this some perspective, San Francisco—the most expensive city to live in within California, pays on average only 8% more than the state average for car insurance and San Diego pays 11% less than the state average.
 So what’s causing these huge differences in the price of auto insurance and why does location appear to be playing a role when a state law clearly makes it illegal for auto insurance companies to use location as an influence on how much they charge you for auto insurance coverage?